The Franchise King® | Learn How To Become A Franchisee

 paranoid consultant

-If you tell your franchise consultant something like this: “Bob, I want to think about your ideas for a few days, and then I’ll just call the franchisors myself if I’m interested,” expect to get serious resistance from Bob (your franchise consultant).
+If you tell your franchise consultant something like this: “Steve, I want to think about your ideas for a few days, and then I’ll just call the franchisors myself if I’m interested,” expect to get serious resistance from Steve (your franchise consultant).

 Franchise Consultant Secret #3:

-A lot of franchise consultants register their candidates with every franchise they presented to them, regardless of whether their candidate showed no interest.
+Sometimes, franchise consultants register their candidates with every franchise they presented to them, regardless of whether their candidate showed interest or not.
 Consultants do this to protect themselves.
 However, doing so can lead to problems.

 One Example Of What I’m Talking About